Michael Santi Keezing

 Santi

 Santi means “peace.”
 It was given to me as a monastic name.
-I’m retaining it as an encouragement to myself and others to value and foster peace—a central value both in ancient Buddhist wisdom and in naturalistic, contemporary understandings of suffering and freedom.
+I’m retaining it as an encouragement to myself and others to value and foster peace—a central aspiration in both ancient Buddhist wisdom and contemporary understandings of suffering and freedom.

 Contact Santi